carlosmoya002/Free-Food-FIU/README.md

 ### Project Structure

-As a tree structure for better visualizing of the project's organizatio:
+This is the structure for project's organizatio:

 ```
 Free-Food-FIU/